zmt555/ocular/readme.md

-a personal image processting platform
+a personal image processing platform